MesonFi/meson-to/README.md

 In order to keep users' funds safe, we need to confirm that your contract has correctly supported `transferWithBeneficiary`.
 Otherwise, users' cross-chain assets may be stuck and cannot be withdrawn.

-Once `transferWithBeneficiary` is supported, you can [contact us]() to add your app to the MesonTo.
+Once `transferWithBeneficiary` is supported, you can [contact us]() to register your app.
 Please have the following information ready

 - App name
 - Prefered appId (popup will open at https://meson.to/{appId})